wp-plugins/subheading/readme.txt

 == Changelog ==

+= 1.2 =
+* Added auto shortcode parsing option.
+* Appended link to settings on plugins overview page.
+* Modified tidy setting so that options are not reset when updating the plugin.
 = 1.1 =
 * Added option to allow headings to be completely removed when deactivating the plugin.
 * Inclusion of Donate link ;)